anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 - **Multi-Tenant User Onboarding Strategy (New Insight 2025-05-23):** Adopted a two-part strategy for user creation to support multi-tenancy:
   1. The `processSignUp` (`auth.onCreate`) trigger (`functions/src/auth/processSignUp.ts`) handles initial state for direct sign-ups (assigning `pending_association` role, or `admin` role and profile for admin emails).
 It no longer creates Firestore documents for `pending_association` users.
   2. The `signUpWithInvitation` callable Cloud Function (`functions/src/callable/signUpWithInvitation.ts`) manages invited user sign-ups (both email/password and social sign-on), ensuring immediate association with an organization, correct final roles (overwriting any defaults), and profile creation in the designated multi-tenant Firestore path.
+- **Custom Claim Overwrite Resolution (New Insight 2025-05-24):**
+  - Identified and resolved an issue where custom claims set by `signUpWithInvitation.ts` (e.g., for residents) were being overwritten by the `processSignUp.ts` (`auth.onCreate`) trigger.
+  - The fix involved modifying `processSignUp.ts` to check for an existing `organizationId` claim before applying its default `pending_association` claim.
+If `organizationId` is present, `processSignUp.ts` now refrains from altering the claims, ensuring the invitation-specific claims persist.
 - **Firestore Rules Update (New Insight 2025-05-24):**
   - Removed security rules for the root `/users` collection in `firestore.rules` as this collection is no longer used for storing `pending_association` user profiles.
 - **TypeScript Configuration for Firebase Functions (New Insight 2025-05-24):** Confirmed that the TypeScript setup for Firebase Functions (likely using `moduleResolution: "nodenext"` or similar) requires explicit `.js` extensions for relative imports within the `functions/src` directory.
 Type-only imports (`import type { ... } from ...`) are also enforced for type imports when `verbatimModuleSyntax` is enabled.